Dileepkumar-web/linked-list/README.md

 # linked-list
-Remove the n-th node from the end of a singly linked list in a single pass and return the updated head.
+Remove the n-th node from the end of a singly linked list in a single pass and return the updated head..